maharshijd/BuzzWire/README.md

 Dynamic Homepage: A central landing page that directs users to various news sections.

-Categorized News Feeds: Separate, dedicated pages for different news categories:
+Categorized News Feeds: Separate, dedicated pages for different news categories :

 🔥 Trending: Catch up on the most popular news stories of the moment.